Pollis22/JIE-Mastery-Tutor-V2/replit.md

 ### RAG (Retrieval-Augmented Generation) System
 -   **Document Processing**: Supports PDF, DOCX, and TXT files with intelligent text segmentation.
--   **Document Upload**: Students can upload documents during live Gemini voice sessions for immediate AI analysis.
+-   **Document Upload**: Students can upload documents during live voice sessions for immediate AI analysis.
 -   **Context Integration**: Documents are processed and discussed in real-time with the AI tutor.
 -   **Background Worker**: An EmbeddingWorker asynchronously processes documents for future reference.